 Safari MCP: Native Browser Automation for AI Agents on macOS

-Every MCP browser automation tool — Playwright MCP, Chrome DevTools MCP, Browserbase — requires Chrome.
+Every browser automation tool built on the Model Context Protocol — Playwright, Chrome DevTools, Browserbase — requires Chrome.
 On macOS, that means a separate Chromium process eating 200-400MB of RAM, spinning up your fans, and running a browser you don’t actually use for anything else.

 Safari MCP takes a different approach: automate the browser you already have open.